RobTillaart/SGP30/README.md

 The CO2 and TVOC values can be read up to once per second (1 Hz).
 Ethanol and H2, the raw data can be sampled up to 40 Hz.

-It may take up to 10 seconds (maybe more) before the sensor produces real data.
+The first 15 seconds the sensor needs to stabilize.
+Thereafter one gets real data.

 #### I2C performance